-The Animal Control Shelter also works with the non-profit group Athenspets, who advocates for the animals at the shelter.
+The Animal Services Shelter also works with the non-profit group Athenspets, who advocates for the animals at the shelter.
 Athenspets has a number of volunteer opportunities available within their organization.
 Below is a list of the opportunities available with Athenspets.
-You can visit their website for more information, or email email@example.com to sign up to volunteer with them.
+You can visit their website for more information, or email firstname.lastname@example.org to sign up to volunteer with them.

 Advocates are cheerleaders for one or two of our shelter pets at a time, getting to know them really well and telling everyone what’s special about them.
 We ask that you commit to coming to the shelter at least once each week to spend time with your animal(s), taking photographs and generally checking in on how they are doing.
 Then spend the next week sharing your photos and insights on social media!
 Email email@example.com if you are interested in becoming an Advocate!

 If you’ve spent time at the shelter as a volunteer or advocate and are interested in becoming more involved, contact us about becoming a photo and story volunteer for our website.
 We ask that you commit to at least two visits a month and we provide training.